-Note that, Proposition \ref{th-R1} provides a set of easily verifiable sufficient conditions for (R1) which are relatively stricter and not necessary for (R1).
+In order to help verification of the required Conditions (R1)-(R2) for a given MM model, we have proved the following propositions; see Web Appendix B for their proofs. \begin{prop} Under the MM model given in \eqref{mmnlr}, if the parameter space for $\beta_2$ is $[0,\infty)$ and $x_i>0$ for all $i$, then Condition (R1) is satisfied. \end{prop} \begin{prop} In order to satisfy Condition \eqref{R21} in (R2) for the MM model given by \eqref{mmnlr}, it is necessary that the values $x_i$'s are not all same, $n\geq 2$, and $\beta_1 \neq 0$. \end{prop} Note that, Proposition \ref{th-R1} provides a set of easily verifiable sufficient conditions for (R1) which are relatively stricter and not necessary for (R1).
 It may be possible to verify (R1) directly even if these sufficient conditions are not satisfied (although they are assumed to be true in most applications of the MM model).
-On the other hand, Proposition \ref{th-R2} provides a set of conditions which are necessary for (R2) to hold.
+On the other hand, Proposition \ref{th-R2} provides a set of conditions that are necessary for (R2) to hold.